-CIJA’s staff, Board, Local Partners, members, and JFC – UIA all have a direct role in determining CIJA’s long-term strategic goals.
+CIJA’s staff, National Board, Local Partner Councils (regional lay leaders on local CIJA committees), Members, and Jewish Federations of Canada-UIA all have a direct role in determining CIJA’s long-term strategic goals.

-CIJA’s professional staff design and implement these programs, advocacy initiatives, and near-term objectives – which are all subject to review and approval by CIJA’s Board.
+CIJA’s professionals design and implement these programs, advocacy initiatives, and near-term objectives, which are reviewed and approved by CIJA’s Board of Directors.

 Advocacy challenges often have an impact on specific local Jewish communities.
-In these cases, CIJA works closely with the local community in the affected community to provide strategic advice and resources that enable it to take the lead in addressing the issue.
+In these cases, CIJA works closely with the local community to provide strategic advice and resources that will enable local spokespeople to take the lead in addressing the issue.